What does a Certified Registered Nurse Anesthetist do?

 What is the job outlook for a Certified Registered Nurse Anesthetist?

 The job outlook for Certified Registered Nurse Anesthetists (CRNAs) is strong and promising.
-The Bureau of Labor Statistics (BLS) reports an average of 2,500 job positions available each year.
+The Bureau of Labor Statistics (BLS) reports that there are about 2,500 new job positions each year.
 This steady demand highlights the critical role CRNAs play in healthcare settings.
-With a projected job openings percent change of 9% from 2022 to 2032, this career path offers stability and growth opportunities.
+Their expertise in administering anesthesia and managing patient care during surgical procedures is highly valued.

 Continue to Salaries for Certified Registered Nurse Anesthetist